vmstio/vmstio/docs.vmst.io/content/moderation.md

 We have a zero tolerance policy for violations of the bigotry or extremism policies.
 If you find users posting openly hateful content you are authorized to delete the offensive posts and suspend the user’s account.

 If the account has just signed up or their time on the instance has only been used for such content, reach out to a Director of Administrator for immediate deletion of the account profile.

+## Sexual Content

+Users are not prohibited from following accounts from other instances that post explicit content, even if we do not permit posting it locally.
+As a result explicit content may show up on the Federated timeline where it’s viewable by all members.

+Moderators may issue limitations to remote accounts who regularly post explicit content.
+Limiting the account will enable those who directly follow the account to continue accessing it, while preventing its visibility on the Federated timeline.

+If local accounts are deemed to be following such content in an attempt to “poison” the federated timeline, those accounts should be suspended after consultation with a Director or Administrator.